Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 Steps for Filing an Extradition Request

-The Ministry of Justice conducts a preliminary review of the request for compliance with national laws and international obligations.
-If the request passes the initial assessment, the case is transferred to a competent UAE court, which examines the legality of the request, checks for dual criminality, and evaluates whether the extradition violates human rights.
+If the request passes the initial assessment, the case is transferred to a competent UAE court, mostly in Abu Dhabi.
+The court examines the legality of the request, checks for dual criminality, and evaluates whether the extradition violates human rights.

-After exhausting all legal defenses and the final confirmation of the decision, the competent authorities of the UAE will arrange for the transfer of the individual to representatives of Great Britain.
+After exhausting all legal defenses and the final confirmation of the decision, the competent authorities of the UAE will arrange for the transfer of the individual to the representatives of Great Britain.

 The legal framework governing extradition between the UK and the UAE

 In the UAE, extradition is governed by Federal Law No. 39 of 2006 on International Judicial Cooperation in Criminal Matters.
-This law outlines the conditions and procedures for extradition, as well as cooperation with other nations.
+This UAE law outlines the conditions and procedures for extradition, as well as cooperation with other nations.
 The UAE may refuse to extradite its citizens or in cases where there are concerns about human rights violations.
-Extradition requests are subject to judicial review in the competent courts of the UAE.
+Extradition requests are also subject to judicial review in the competent courts of the UAE.

 • UN Convention against Transnational Organized Crime (2000);